-Net Promoter Score® (NPS®) is a global and one of the most popular Customer Satisfaction Metrics that help you understand your business through the eyes of the customers.
-This popular loyalty metric gauges your business relationship with your customer by measuring their willingness to recommend your company, products, and services to others.
+Net Promoter Score® (NPS®) is one of the top customer satisfaction metrics that help you understand your business through the eyes of the customers.
+This popular loyalty metric gauges your business relationship with your customers by measuring their willingness to recommend your company, products, and services to others.

 Before we go on to discuss how you can write the perfect NPS question for your survey, let's quickly go over the NPS survey definition.